 - Died May 26, 1948 in Cambridge, MA USA

 Bill Sweeney, who played eight years in the majors, came into his own in 1911 and 1912 with the Boston Braves.
-Previously an undistinguished hitter in the big leagues, in 1911 he hit .314 with an on-base percentage of .404, while in 1912 his .344 batting average was third in the league and his 100 RBI were second in the league.
+Previously an undistinguished hitter in the big leagues, in 1911 he hit .314 with an on-base percentage of .404, while in 1912 his .344 batting average was third in the league and his 99 RBI were third in the league.
+He had been credited for a time with beng second in the National League with 100 RBIs, but in-depth research by Herm Krabbenhoft confirmed that his total was 99.
 In both years he was among league leaders in doubles, and in 1912 he was sixth in the MVP voting.